kristenvaccaro/human-ai/assignments.md

 An example will be given by the instructor in Week 1.

-All materials should be uploaded to drive before the start of class: [submission link](https://drive.google.com/drive/folders/1dCDxycqfbXKI5tYDmxAY2ZvtPCMKd1Zm?usp=drive_link)
+All materials should be uploaded to drive before the start of class.
+Please use this naming convention for your files: Week#_Paper#_YourLastName (e.g., Week1_Paper1_Vaccaro) [submission link](https://drive.google.com/drive/folders/1dCDxycqfbXKI5tYDmxAY2ZvtPCMKd1Zm?usp=drive_link)
 Sign up here: [signup link](https://docs.google.com/spreadsheets/d/1lXe3n_sXpLf8oU1nzPsuDv_25Q_7sX5WypQtb_MqvSQ/edit?usp=sharing)

 ## Programming & Design Assignments